tutulino/Megaminer/readme.md

 -Multiple drci test for eth/sia dual mining on MPH

--Basic info from Whattomine, Bittrex and Cryptopia for manual pools like Suprnova
+-Basic info from Whattomine, Bittrex and Cryptopia for no automatic coin selection pools

+-Unified software repository for all pools

 ---- INSTRUCTIONS ----------------------------------------------